GovTechSG/purple-a11y/INSTALLATION.md

  * If you are using a Mac, identify your Mac is running on Intel or Apple Silicon.
 To do so, Go to  at the top-left of your screen, and click “About This Mac”.
  * If the description starts with “Chip: Apple M…” , you have an Apple Silicon Mac.
  * If the description instead starts with "Processor:… Intel…", you have an Intel Mac.
- * You can also follow Apple article https://support.apple.com/en-us/HT211814 for more information.
+ * You can also refer to the following Apple article https://support.apple.com/en-us/HT211814 for more information.

 #### Download Portable Copy
  * If you are running on an Apple Silicon Mac (made 2021 or later), download and extract [purple-hats-portable-mac-arm64.zip](https://github.com/GovTechSG/purple-hats/releases/latest/download/purple-hats-portable-mac-arm64.zip) version.